sigasi/sigasi_insights/content/releasenotes/sigasi-4.01.md

 On September 26th we released Sigasi Studio 4.1.1.
 This release fixes following reported issues:

-* Fixed component instantiations showing up as unresolved in the hierarchy view
+* Fixed component instantiations showing up as unresolved in the Hierarchy View
 * Fixed false positive on the quickfix of a component when the matching verilog module uses vectors
 * Fixed a formatting issue with signal declarations and assignments